jujuodg/portfoilio/README.md

-i used resend api library to receive messages from the contact form in order to not receive it as spam i used react.email to style the email i used react-hot-toast to display error message stylishly
+i used resend api library to receive messages from the contact form in order to not receive it as spam i used react.email to style the email i used react-hot-toast to display error message stylishly i used zod to take care of my .env file